pindab0ter/hansvl.nl/content/blog/2023-10-08-pixel-creation-provisioning-and-maintaining-plesk-servers-using-ansible/index.md

 ### Roles

-A role—which is a bit of an unfortunate name—is a self-contained ‘module’[^2], it contains everything you could need, while enabling you to group tasks together.
+A role—which is a bit of an unfortunate name—is a self-contained ‘module’[^2], it contains everything you could need, enabling you to group tasks together.

 [//]: # (@formatter:off)
 ```yaml {caption="A directory structure example.
 Some lesser used subdirectories ommitted."}